nwhitehead/soundfont-godot/README.md

 Some reasons you might want to do this:

--   Precise control of rhythm and timing of musical events in game
+-   You need precise control of rhythm and timing of musical events in game
--   Retro MIDI music aesthetic
+-   You want a retro MIDI music aesthetic
--   Change rhythm, pitches, harmony of game music based on gameplay events
+-   To change rhythm, pitches, harmony of game music based on gameplay events
--   General procedural music generation
+-   You want to do general procedural music generation
--   Create music composing tools
+-   To create music composing tools

 Features of this extension: